 Thesis Statement

 The final component of your introduction is the thesis statement.
-This is a concise statement that establishes your main point or perspective on the subject you’re observing.
+This is a concise statement that establishes your main point or perspective on the subject you are observing.
 It guides your entire essay, providing a clear focus for your observations.
+Your thesis statement should be specific and debatable, sparking interest and guiding your subsequent observations.

-Introduction example
+Introduction Example

 3. Write the Body Paragraphs